JackKCWong/tefa/README.md

 `mapf(f string, s any)`: convert `[]any` to `[]string` using `printf`.

+`uuidv7`: generate a UUID v7 which can be time sorted.

 `.Index`: When a template is repeated multiple times, this function can be used to generate a sequence of numbers starting from 0.